Skip to main content

 • ProfileRequired: The coupon's isReservationMandatory property is true or a campaign profile budget was set, but no profile exists in the session.

-It indicates that the coupon code supplied was valid.
+This effect indicates that the given coupon code was reserved for the given customer.

 {